 Seeing as how you will need the internet to work, you’ll be happy to know that it is available all over the city.

 However, the speed might not be super fast.

 You should also look into their healthcare system before you go.

 Furthermore, the community of digital nomads is quite welcoming, and there are various meet-ups you can attend.

 2 – Tallinn, Estonia

-Did you know that Estonia was the first country which declared that it is a human right to have internet access?
+Did you know that Estonia was the first country which declares that it is a human right to have internet access?

 Moreover, they keep investing in their digital infrastructure.

 All of that is excellent news for any graphic design freelancer looking to travel to this beautiful city.

 While the winters are quite chilly, during summer, you can enjoy the golden beaches.